Oleksandr Petrakov: Coaching career

-Managerial statistics

 Personal life

 Petrakov is married to Irina.
 The couple have a daughter, Viktoria, and a son, Yevhen.

 During the 2022 Russian invasion of Ukraine, Petrakov and his wife refused to flee besieged Kyiv.
 Petrakov tried to sign up to Ukraine’s territorial defence forces, but his lack of military experience prevented this.
 According to Petrakov: “I am 64 but I felt it was normal to do this.
 I think I could take two or three enemies out.”